TheRealSaltyChips/Rules/README.md

     * The Minors Auction Draft will continue until every franchise has a total of 8 players.
 3. For both Auction Drafts each franchise will be allocated 200 TagCoins (TC) to bid on players with.
 These TC will not carryover between drafts or into the season.
 4. If a player is nominated, the nominating captain is not required to bid on that player.
 5. The nomination order will be randomized prior to the start of the draft.
-The nomination order will snake, going from 1-8, 8-1, 1-8, and finally 8-1 for the final round of nominations.
-If a team has already reached its maximum roster limit, then their nomination will be skipped.
+The nomination order will repeat for each round (1 to 8) until there are only teams remaining with one open roster spot.
+At this point the nomination order will switch to
-6. There is no maximum bid.
+6. In the event that a bid reaches 200, any franchise that wishes to also bid 200 must immediately inform a CRC member.
+Of these teams, the winner will be randomly chosen using a wheel spin.
 The minimum bid is 0.

 ## Article V - Matches

 ### Section 1 - Basics
 1. Teams will play 1 match per week.
-2. For each game teams will default to Dallas, TX with the exception of two "Eastern Teams" as defined in Article II.
+2. For each game teams will default to Dallas, TX.
 3. In the event of a tie after two halves, an overtime period will be played.
     * The default overtime format will be a 10 minute period, split into 5 minute halves.
 These periods will be played until a winner is found.
     * Captains may mutually agree to use a "Golden Cap" format.
 These agreements can happen before any 10 minute overtime period starts.